 With so many hills in the Lake District it can be tricky to find a walk suitable for small children.
-I recently went on a walk with my little friend Merryn and explored a very pleasant mile or so near our self catering cottages in Borrowdale.
+But there's a very pleasant walk for a mile or so near our self-catering cottages in Borrowdale.

 As this is a circular walk you can start it anywhere along the route.
-I find Rosthwaite is the natural start/finish point as there is a bus stop here (or the small carpark if you are in the car) and a great little café for a cup of tea at the end.
+Rosthwaite is the natural start/finish point as there is a bus stop here (or the small car park if you are in the car) and a great little café for a cup of tea at the end.

 The walk is not much more than a mile so it is perfect for little legs.
 There is plenty to keep children entertained along the way as the walk changes very quickly between the fields and the river so you are never in one place for too long.
 The great thing about this walk is that you can spend as long as you like dawdling along the lanes and in the fields, exploring all the nooks and crannies that you find.

 The walk starts out down the hidden lane behind Yew Tree Farm in Rosthwaite.
 This lane goes past picture-perfect, traditional old cottages with beautiful gardens and there are plenty of sweet little birds singing in the hedges and trees.

 Turn right off the lane to go down by a paddock signed for Longthwaite.
 In the paddock there is a friendly Shetland pony that is happy to be stroked and petted.
 Opposite, a gate opens into a field behind the houses and the walk continues into this small undulating field.
 There is a small gentle hill perfect for doing a roly-poly!
 Into the next field you need to creep like a panther as there are usually rabbits hiding in the grass and you might just see them.